paduagroup/tutorial-lmp/README.md

 ## 1  Make sure software is installed

-If you are following this tutorial on a machine of the CBP center at ENS de Lyon, the packages needed are installed.
-If you are logging to the CBP machines from outside, then it is pertinent that you install VMD in your computer because visualization may be slow over an internet connection.
+>If you are following this tutorial on a machine of the CBP center at ENS de Lyon, the packages needed are installed.
+If you login to a CBP machine from outside, then it is pertinent you install VMD in your computer because visualization may be slow over an internet connection.

 Python 3 is necessary to run the tools we develop.

-VMD is a molecular visualization program:
+VMD is a molecular visualization program.

         vmd

+Gnuplot is good to quickly plot graphs (you can use any other plotting software).

 Packmol is a program that packs molecules in simulation boxes:

         packmol

 Finally, LAMMPS is the molecular dynamics code we use in this tutorial.
-On the CBP LAMMPS is installed in `/projects/RFCT2022/software/lammps`:

-        export LMP=/projects/RFCT2022/software/lammps
+        export LMP=/path/to/lammps/bin
-        $LMP/bin/lmp -h
+        $LMP/lmp -h

-and check that the binary was compiled with the DRUDE package (or USER-DRUDE in older versions).
+and check that LAMMPS was compiled with the MOLECULE, KSPACE, CORESHELL and DRUDE packages (or USER-XXXX in older versions).

 ---